 Giles Swayne is a British composer whose piece Cry, from 1979, was inspired by pygmy polyphony.
 Cry is a tone poem for 28 unaccompanied voices and was commissioned for the BBC singers for premiere at the BBC Proms in 1980.

 Swayne approached Lucy Durán, then curator of World and Traditional Music, trying to arrange a trip to Africa in order to find and record some pygmy music himself.
 As his timescale was limited, she suggested he go instead to record music of the Jola (also known as the Diola, Diola-Fogny, Dyola, Jâoola, Jola and Yola) people in the Casamance region of Southern Senegal and The Gambia, a culture group that had previously been minimally recorded and researched.

 Track 10 – 00:57:37 – [British Library reference number C1/8, excerpt]

 Recorded by A.V.
 King, in Nassarawa, Jos (Nigeria), 1962.

 To end the programme, another excerpt from the same sound recording session that we began with.
 This time, you can hear Jarawa harp pieces played with Izom, an 8-stringed arched harp and Kakering, an inverted half-gourd percussion vessel; recorded in Nassarawa, Jos (Nigeria), 1962.

-In April 2017, the British Library launched Unlocking Our Sound Heritage, a major preservation and access project which has received a £9.5m National Lottery grant.
+In April 2017, the British Library launched Unlocking Our Sound Heritage, a major preservation and access project which has received a £9.5m National Lottery grant, which falls within the British Library’s Save our Sounds programme.
 The funding will enable the formation of the first ever national network of ten sound preservation centres.
 This network will now come together with the British Library to save almost half a million rare and unique recordings that are threatened by physical degradation or stored on formats that can no longer be played.